 - Prep: Preheat oven to 375°F and line two cookie sheets.
 (Note: Do not preheat yet if you plan on chilling the cookie dough.)

-- Make cookie dough: Beat butter with a hand mixer on medium-high speed until smooth; slowly pour in both sugars while continuing to beat.
+- Cream wet ingredients: Beat butter with a hand mixer on medium-high speed until smooth; slowly pour in both sugars while continuing to beat.
 Add egg and vanilla and beat on medium-low speed just until smooth.

 - Bake cookies: Bake the cookies in the preheated oven for 10-13 minutes, or until they are browned to your liking (a longer baking time will make them crispier, a shorter time more underbaked and fudgy).
 Cookies will be soft when they come out of the oven, so cool on the cookie sheet for 5 minutes before removing them to a cooling rack to cool completely.